A Survey on Semantic Communications in Internet of Vehicles: Introduction

-Against this background, semantic communications becomes a promising communication technology to address the IoV communication bottleneck.
-Unlike traditional communication, that primarily focuses on the accurate transmission of data, semantic communication concentrates on extracting, transmitting, and recovering the semantic information contained within messages, enabling the receiver to understand the intent and content of the sender.
+Against this background, semantic communication becomes a promising communication technology to address the IoV communication bottleneck.
+Unlike traditional communication that primarily focuses on the accurate transmission of data, semantic communication concentrates on extracting, transmitting, and recovering the semantic information contained within messages, enabling the receiver to understand the intent and content of the sender.
+The integration of the IoV and semantic communication can effectively improve the efficiency of data transmission and ensure the accuracy and reliability of information transfer in complex traffic environments.
+The concealment of semantic communication provides a new approach for privacy protection in the Internet of Vehicles, making information transmission more secure.
+At the same time, it can flexibly adjust information content and services according to the specific needs and scenarios of users, providing more precise support for applications such as autonomous driving and intelligent traffic management.

-In recent years, researchers have paid attention to the application of semantic communication in the field of IoV.
-A substantial amount of research has been conducted on how to integrate the advantages of semantic communication into IoV.
-In light of this, this survey provides a comprehensive and systematic review of the current research related to semantic communications in IoV.
-We summarize these studies from two perspectives: key technologies and specific applications, as shown in Table ~\ref{tab1}.
-To the best of our knowledge, this is the first comprehensive study discussing IoV based on semantic communication.
+{This combination also faces some challenges.
+For example, in dynamic and changeable traffic scenarios, how to accurately understand and process contextual information and how to ensure the efficient decoding and comprehension of information while maintaining its concealment are all issues that require further research.
+Despite these challenges, the combination of the IoV and semantic communication undoubtedly paves a new way for the development of future intelligent transportation, and its potential and value are worthy of in-depth exploration. }